 The schedule of class meetings and topic coverage is listed below.
 The dates for exams will not change, barring the zombie apocalypse, hurricanes, blizzards or other disruptions.
-Dates for coverage of chapters MAY change.
-Exams will not cover chapters we have not covered, but may cover some material in the book that is not discussed in class and may cover material from the readings.
-Chapter Quizzes are not listed on the schedule below but are due by 5 pm Friday of every week, except for the final week.
+Dates for coverage of topics MAY change.
+Exams will not cover topics we have not covered, but may cover some material in readings that was not discussed in class.